keptn-contrib/dynatrace-sli-service/README.md

 * Defining a custom list of SLIs based on the Dynatrace Metrics API v2.
 As the *The following is an example from above:

-dynatrace-sli-provider*  in your SLI.yamlexecutes your query
+dynatrace-sli-provider*  in your SLI.yaml executes your query
 * Visually defining SLIs & SLOs through a Dynatrace Dashboard instead of SLI.yaml and SLO.yaml

 As *dynatrace-sli-service* uses the Metrics API v2.
 As the *dynatrace-sli-provider*  this opens up your SLIs to any The following is an example from above: